MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector.md

 - M365-identity-device-management
 ---

-# Wandera Mobile Threat Defense connector with Intune
+# Jamf Mobile Threat Defense connector with Intune

-Control mobile device access to corporate resources using conditional access based on risk assessment conducted by Wandera.
-Wandera is a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
-Risk is assessed based on telemetry collected from devices by the Wandera service, including:
+Control mobile device access to corporate resources using conditional access based on risk assessment conducted by Jamf.
+Jamf is a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
+Risk is assessed based on telemetry collected from devices by the Jamf service, including:

 - Operating system vulnerabilities
 - Malicious apps installed
 - Malicious network profiles
 - Cryptojacking

-You can configure *conditional access* policies that are based on Wandera's risk assessment, enabled through Intune device compliance policies.
+You can configure *conditional access* policies that are based on Jamf's risk assessment, enabled through Intune device compliance policies.
 Risk assessment policy can allow or block noncompliant devices from accessing corporate resources based on detected threats.

+> [!NOTE]
+>
+> In July of 2021, Jamf completed acquisition of Wandera, and more recently began rebranding and updates to move Wandera to the Jamf portfolio.
+Work to update the Intune admin center to reflect the new branding remains in progress.
+This content will reflect the new branding Jamf where possible, but continue to reflect the Wandera branding when necessary to retain accuracy to the current user interface in the admin center.

-## How do Intune and Wandera Mobile Threat Defense help protect your company resources?
+## How do Intune and Jamf Mobile Threat Defense help protect your company resources?

-Wandera's mobile app seamlessly installs using Microsoft Intune.
+Jamf's mobile app seamlessly installs using Microsoft Intune.
 This app captures file system, network stack, and device and application telemetry (where available).
-This information synchronizes to the Wandera cloud service to assess the device's risk for mobile threats.
-These risk level classifications are configurable to suit your needs in the Wandera console, RADAR.
+This information synchronizes to the Jamf cloud service to assess the device's risk for mobile threats.
+These risk level classifications are configurable to suit your needs in the Jamf administrator console.

-The compliance policy in Intune includes a rule for MTD based on Wandera's risk assessment.
+The compliance policy in Intune includes a rule for MTD based on Jamf's risk assessment.
 When this rule is enabled, Intune evaluates device compliance with the policy that you enabled.

 For devices that are noncompliant, access to resources like Microsoft 365 can be blocked.
-Users on blocked devices receive guidance from the Wandera app to resolve the issue and regain access.
+Users on blocked devices receive guidance from the Jamf app to resolve the issue and regain access.

-Wandera updates Intune with each device’s latest threat level (Secure, Low, Medium, or High) whenever it changes.
-This threat level is continuously recalculated by the Wandera Security Cloud and is based upon device state, network activity, and numerous mobile threat intelligence feeds across various threat categories.
+Jamf updates Intune with each device’s latest threat level (Secure, Low, Medium, or High) whenever it changes.
+This threat level is continuously recalculated by the Jamf Security Cloud and is based upon device state, network activity, and numerous mobile threat intelligence feeds across various threat categories.

-These categories and their associated threat levels are configurable in Wandera's RADAR console such that the total calculated threat level for each device is customizable per your organization’s security requirements.
+These categories and their associated threat levels are configurable in Jamf Security Cloud portal such that the total calculated threat level for each device is customizable per your organization’s security requirements.
 With threat level in hand, there are two Intune policy types that make use of this information to manage access to corporate data:

-* Using **Device Compliance Policies** with Conditional Access, administrators set policies to automatically mark a managed device as “out of compliance” based upon the Wandera-reported threat level.
+* Using **Device Compliance Policies** with Conditional Access, administrators set policies to automatically mark a managed device as “out of compliance” based upon the Jamf-reported threat level.
 This compliance flag subsequently drives Conditional Access Policies to allow or deny access to applications that utilize modern authentication.
 See [Create Mobile Threat Defense (MTD) device compliance policy](../protect/mtd-device-compliance-policy-create.md) with Intune for configuration details.

-* Using **App Protection Policies** with Conditional Launch, administrators can set policies that are enforced at the native app level (for example, Android and iOS/iPad OS apps like Outlook, OneDrive, etc.) based upon the Wandera-reported threat level.
+* Using **App Protection Policies** with Conditional Launch, administrators can set policies that are enforced at the native app level (for example, Android and iOS/iPad OS apps like Outlook, OneDrive, etc.) based upon the Jamf-reported threat level.
 These policies can also be used for unenrolled devices with MAM managed applications to provide uniform policy across all device platforms and ownership modes.
 See [Create Mobile Threat Defense app protection policy](../protect/mtd-app-protection-policy.md) with Intune for configuration details.

 ## Supported platforms

-The following platforms are supported for Wandera when enrolled in Intune:
+The following platforms are supported for Jamf when enrolled in Intune:

 - Android 9.0 and later
 - iOS 13.7 and later

-For more information about platform and device, see the [Wandera website](https://www.wandera.com/mobile-threat-defense/).
+For more information about platform and device, see the [Jamf website](https://www.jamf.com/products/jamf-protect/).

 ## Prerequisites

 - Microsoft Intune Plan 1 subscription
 - Microsoft Entra ID
-- Wandera Mobile Threat Defense (formerly Wandera Secure)
+- Jamf Mobile Threat Defense

-For more information, see [Wandera Mobile Security](https://www.wandera.com/mobile-security/).
+For more information, see [Jamf Mobile Security](https://www.jamf.com/solutions/threat-prevention-remediation/).

 ## Sample scenarios

-Here are the common scenarios when using Wandera MTD with Intune.
+Here are the common scenarios when using Jamf MTD with Intune.

 ### Control access based on threats from malicious apps